Soumi-GhoshN/jcms.github.io/README.md

-# The JCMS series website
+# The website of the JCMS series

 This folder contains the files for the static website of the Joint Condensed Matter Seminar (JCMS) series.